CamParent/iac-foundation/README.md

 ## Governance & Compliance (Azure Policy)

+Governance is applied using modular Bicep in the same way as infrastructure — ensuring policy is version-controlled, peer-reviewed, and validated with what-if before enforcement.

 This infrastructure enforces foundational governance controls using **Azure Policy** at the **subscription scope** to standardize security configuration and proactively audit misaligned resources.

 ### 🔒 Policy Controls Included